 - Select the [Resources] navigation tab on the TOMS top navigation bar.

 - Select CAA for Science DFAs from the Available Materials list.

-- Select the button corresponding with the grade being assessed.
+- Select the button corresponding with the grade level or grade band being assessed.

 Practice and Training Tests

-Training PTs and the practice test for the CAA for Science are linked on the CAASPP Practice and Training Tests Portal web page.
+Training PTs and the practice PTs for the CAA for Science are linked on the CAASPP Online Practice and Training Tests web page.
 Students can take these tests using either a secure browser or a web browser.

 Administration Planning Guides

 The planning guides are linked on the CAASPP CAA for Science Administration Planning Guides web page.
-They are sorted by grade and version number.
-Version assignments are found on the CAA for Science Version Assignments web page.
+They are sorted by grade level or grade band and form number.
+Form assignments are found on the CAA for Science Form Assignments web page.

 Table 1 shows the tasks CAASPP users can perform for the CAA for Science: